phaserjs/phaser/README.md

 * InputHandler.dragTimeThreshold gives you more fine control over when a Sprite Drag event will start.
 It allows you to specify a time, in ms that the pointer must have been held down for, before the drag will begin.
 * InputHandler.downPoint is a new Point object that contains the coordinates of the Pointer when it was first pressed down on the Sprite.
 * There are two new Phaser consts available, for help with orientation of games or Game Objects.
 They are `Phaser.HORIZONTAL`, `Phaser.VERTICAL`, `Phaser.LANDSCAPE` and `Phaser.PORTRAIT`.
+* InputHandler.dragStopBlocksInputUp is a boolean that allows you to control what happens with the input events.
+If `false` (the default) then both the `onInputUp` and `onDragStop` events will get dispatched when a Sprite stops being dragged.
+If `true` then only the `onDragStop` event is dispatched, and the `onInputUp` is skipped.

 ### Updates